cn0xroot/RFSec-ToolKit/README.md

 [IMDEA-OWL](https://git.networks.imdea.org/nicola_bui/imdeaowl/tree/master):OWL stands for Online Watcher of LTE. imdeaOWL is a free and open-source LTE control channel decoder developed by IMDEA Networks Institute and based on srsLTE, an LTE library for SDR UE and eNodeB developed by SRS

 [OpenAirInterface](http://www.openairinterface.org):The OpenAirInterface Software Alliance is a non-profit consortium to develop ecosystem for open source software/hardware development for the core network and both access network and user equipment (EUTRAN) of 3GPP cellular networks.

+[OpenAirInterface5G](https://gitlab.eurecom.fr/oai/openairinterface5g):Openairinterface 5G Wireless Implementation.

+[LTE Base Station Software](https://bellard.org/lte/):LTEENB allows to build a real 4G LTE base station (called an eNodeB) using a standard PC and a low cost software radio frontend.
+All the physical layer and protocol layer processing is done in real time inside the PC, so no dedicated LTE hardware is necessary. https://www.amarisoft.com/products-lte-ue-ots-sdr-pcie/#software

 [OsmocomBB](https://osmocom.org/projects/baseband):
 OsmocomBB is an Free Software / Open Source GSM Baseband software implementation.
 It intends to completely replace the need for a proprietary GSM baseband software.